Table of contents

 How much fiber should you eat per day?

-Gradually increase your fiber intake
+Gradually increase fiber content

 As with any change, we also recommend not going from zero to one hundred from one day to the next when it comes to fiber.
 This can overload your digestive system and lead to abdominal pain and bloating.
 Increase the amount of fiber in your diet graduallyso that your body can get used to it.
 For example, start by switching all cereal products (bread, pasta, etc.) to whole grains.